Nexus-Mods/NexusMods.App/docs/developers/games/0004-MountAndBlade2Bannerlord.md

 It's imperative we ingest the files generated in this folder right into the App, so the user can quickly switch between loadouts.
 An override of `MoveNewFilesToMods` should do the trick.

+### Importing Load Orders

+Note: 'Load Order' here refers to 'a list of enabled mods and order they are loaded in'

+These can be imported from the following formats:
+- `.bmlist` (Bannerlord Mod List)
+- `.sav` (Bannerlord Save File)
+- `.xml` (Novus Preset)

+Some mod authors sometimes upload mod load orders, for example for compilations, which live outside the 'Collections' system.
+Therefore it's imperative we support loading these.

+Thankfully the `LauncherManager` library is ready to support this.

 ## Diagnostics

 [Diagnostics NMA Wiki Link](https://nexus-mods.github.io/NexusMods.App/developers/development-guidelines/Diagnostics/#choosing-the-severity)